andreypz/nwu-dalitz-analysis/LOG.md

 The log of changes:
 ==================

+2013-Nov-25
+  * Version used for the results presented at Hgg group meeting
+    * cs=0.79 fb
+    * Two categories: Mll<2 and Mll>2
+    * Limits using gaussBern4 fit function

 2013-Nov-22
-  * Improved Histmanage: don't need to create directories beforehand: if the directory doesn't exist it will be created by the plugin.
+  * Improved Histmanager: don't need to create directories beforehand: if the directory doesn't exist it will be created by the plugin.

 2013-Nov-18